pbs-assess/pacea/README.md

 <img src="man/figures/README-north-hecate-temp.png" style="width:80.0%" />

-**Are we entering a phase of El Niño, based on the Oceanic Niño Index?
-(If the last bars are red, then ‘yes’)**
+**Are we experiencing a phase of El Niño, based on the Oceanic Niño Index?
+(If the last bars are red and above 0.5, then ‘yes’)**

 ``` r
 plot(oni)